rundeck/rundeck/docs/en/manual/05-job-workflows.md

 % November 20, 2010

-The Job's most basic feature is its ability to execute one or more commands across a set of nodes.
-This sequence of commands is called a _workflow_, and each step in the workflow is defined as an invocation to a command.
+The Job's most basic feature is its ability to execute one or more steps.
+This sequence of steps is called a _workflow_.

 The steps of the Job workflow are displayed when viewing a Job's detail from a Job listing or within the Job editor form.